christiangenco/createReducerActions/README.md

 [`createReducerActions`](https://github.com/christiangenco/createReducerActions) is a single function that creates a [redux reducer](https://redux.js.org/basics/reducers) and linked [action creators](https://redux.js.org/basics/actions#action-creators).

+Benefits:

+* You don't need to define action type constants
-You don't need to define action types or actions, and you don't need to write tedious switch/case statements in your reducers.
+* You don't need to write actions or action creators
+* You don't need to write tedious switch/case statements in your reducers
+* Everything you need to implement a redux feature fits cleanly in one file
+* All actions can be automatically connected to a React component's `props` instead of explicitly connecting them one-by-one in `mapDispatchToProps`
+* `createReducerActions` generates reducers and action creators that work just like ones you would write by hand, so you can easily _try it in existing redux projects_ without refactoring every reducer

 `createReducerActions` works like this: